Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 It’s a very low-maintenance solution to the scope mounting problem.

-Offset mounts are mounts that push the scope forward.
+These mounts push the scope forward.
 These are designed mostly for AR pattern rifles. as the gun was originally intended for carry handle iron sights.

 If you mount with a traditional system, you’ll likely end up with the optic too far rearward, making it challenging to use.